spartansystems/react-tutorials/README.md

 </section>
 ```

 Ok, so this seems reasonable.
-Lets update the content region code to only
+Lets update ContentRegion to only display the text
-display the text if it is passed in:
+if it is passed in:

 ```javascript